view_context: Dynamic page

 "If This Goes On..."
 Technology, Truth, and Happiness in Fahrenheit 451

-Students will explore the effects of technology and censorship in Ray Bradbury's dystopian novel and make connections between his futuristic society and their own.
+Students explore the effects of technology and censorship in Ray Bradbury's dystopian novel and make connections between his futuristic society and their own.

 ELA